nodestationapp/nodestation/README.md

 ---

-This open-source framework based on Express.js is designed to help you quickly build and manage your backend through a GUI.
-Whether you're building an API, handling authentication, or managing media files, this framework provides all the tools you need to make backend development easier.
+Nodestation is an extensible, plugin-ready backend framework designed to simplify the process of building, managing, and scaling your Node.js applications.
+Whether you're working on APIs, handling authentication, managing media, or sending transactional emails — everything is available out-of-the-box and easily configurable through a graphical interface.

 - 💻 **Endpoints** – Create and manage your own API endpoints.
-- ⏰ **Crons** – Set up tasks to run at specific times.
+- 🔑 **Authentication** – Built-in user management and login flows.
-- 🖼️ **Media** – Manage files locally or integrate with cloud storage providers like S3 or DigitalOcean Spaces.
+- 🗃️ **Database Tables** – Create custom database tables and interact with them via API.
-- ✉️ **Emails** – Send emails and integrate with services like SMTP, Mailgun, Elastic Email and more.
+- 🖼️ **Media** – Upload and manage files locally or via cloud providers (AWS S3, DigitalOcean Spaces).
-- 🔑 **Authentication** – Manage users and handle authentication.
+- ✉️ **Emails** – Send emails using providers like SMTP, Mailgun, Amazon SES, Elastic Email, and Mailchimp.
-- 🗃️ **Tables** – Create custom database tables and interact with them via API.
+- 📊 **Logs** – Monitor all system activity, requests, and email deliveries.
-- 📊 **Logs** – Keep track of all incoming and outgoing requests.
+- 🔌 **Plugin System** – Easily extend Nodestation with your own features and third-party integrations.

 **Supported Databases:**